rcmdnk/sentaku/README.md

 Each command return such `aaa`.

 If you put `q` here, you will be back to the first window.

+#### Tips

+In this script, new sentaku instance is made in the function (at `more`).

+To load sentaku in sentaku functions, do like

+    . sentaku -n -c

+`-c` option avoid to execute some functions which should not call twice in the same process.

 ### Example: command game